 Eric Rieth holds a PhD in ship archeology and technical history, has the ability to conduct research, supervises students on subjects related to the maritime world, and exploits and enhances the national museum's holdings of the Navy.

 University research work in connection with the National Museum of the Marine framed by Eric Rieth :

 - Christophe Delaere, The underwater heritage of Lake Titicaca, Bolivia.
 Use and perception of lake space during the Tiwanaku period (500-1150 PCN), Doctorate thesis of the Free University of Brussels (co-direction).

 - Hélène Botcazou: The lour mourre, a fishing boat from the south of France, memory of 2 Master of Archeology of the University of Aix-Marseille (Co-direction).

 - Romain Fougeron, System of swimming of ancient and modern galleys through two examples: the Olympias and the French galley of the eighteenth century, memory of Master 2 of archeology of the University of Aix-Marseille (Co-direction).

-- Philippe Raja, The contribution of the multibeam echo sounder to river archaeological surveys: first geophysical, high resolution bathymetric approach of the Paris Seine between the Concorde bridge and the Austerlitz bridge, 2 Master's thesis of archeology Paris 1 Panthéon-Sorbonne (Co-direction).
+- Philippe Raja, The contribution of the multibeam echosounder to river archaeological surveys: first geophysical approach, high resolution bathymetry of the Parisian Seine between the bridge of the Concorde and the Austerlitz bridge, memory of the 2 master of archeology of the University of Paris 1 Panthéon-Sorbonne (Co-direction).

 - Alexandra Grille, Large ships constructed in north and western Europe from the mid-14th century to the mid-16th century.
 Doctoral Thesis of the University of Paris 1 Panthéon-Sorbonne (direction).